Worksop Waterworks Company: New administration

 Significant change occurred on 1 April 1974, when the Water Act 1973 came into force.
-Nearly 1400 sewage treatment authorities in England and Wales were removed from Local Authority control, and their function became the responsibility of one of ten new Water Authorities.
+Nearly 1,400 sewage treatment authorities in England and Wales were removed from local authority control, and their function became the responsibility of one of ten new water authorities.
 In Worksop's case this was the Severn Trent Water Authority.
 Assets transferred included all main sewers, treatment works, and outfalls.
-The new authorities also took over the responsibilities of most of the existing water supply authorities, as well as the 29 River Authorities established under the Water Resources Act 1963.
+The new authorities also took over the responsibilities of most of the existing water supply authorities, as well as the 29 river authorities established under the Water Resources Act 1963.
 Within two years, Worksop gained a new sewage treatment works, costing £1.5 million, and suitable for a population of 60,000 people.

 A new sludge treatment facility was built at the sewage works in the 2010s.
 Sludge from Worksop sewage works and several other sewage works in the locality was transported by road to Stoke Bardolph, where it was used to generate energy.
 In order to reduce the number of trips by tankers carrying the sludge, Worksop was chosen as a central location for Severn Trent's northern area, and therefore the site for the new facility, which cost £15 million.
 To reach the site, lorries had to pass through a residential area, and a new access road was constructed as part of the project to avoid this.
 The road crossed the Chesterfield Canal by a single span concrete bridge, which was clad with masonry to make it look more traditional, and had to avoid damaging an area to the south of the canal which provides habitat for water voles.
 It also crossed the River Ryton using a four-span viaduct, with each span being 59 ft long.
 The sludge treatment plant consists of an acid phase digester, which pre-treats the sludge to allow the two downstream gas phase digesters to break down the sludge more completely.
 The plant can process 450 cubic metres of sludge per day, and the gas produced is used to generate power.
-The new facility is designed to handle a maximum of 10,209 tonnes of dry solids per year, 80 percent of which is delivered to the site by road tankers.
+The new facility is designed to handle a maximum of 10,209 tonnes of dry solids per year, 80 per cent of which is delivered to the site by road tankers.
 It was designed and constructed by the civil engineers Mott MacDonald Bentley, with commissioning taking place during the winter of 2014/2015.